h2oai/h2o-llmstudio/README.md

 This means that all your old data, including the user database, uploaded datasets, and experiment results, will still be available to you within the updated version of H2O LLM Studio.

-We recommend running the command `git rev-parse --short HEAD` before updating and saving the commit hash.
+Before updating, we recommend running the command `git rev-parse --short HEAD` and saving the commit hash.
 This will allow you to revert to your existing version if needed.